3 Ways to Reset Your WordPress Password

 Reset your Password in phpMyAdmin

-1. Log in to your hosting panel (cPanel, Plesk, or similar) and open phpMyAdmin
+- Log in to your hosting panel (cPanel, Plesk, or similar) and open phpMyAdmin.

-2. Select your WordPress database from the left panel , the name matches what’s set in your wp-config.php file
+- Select your WordPress database from the left panel.
+The database name is listed in your

-4. Find your user account row and click Edit
+wp_userstable. - Find your user account row and click Edit.

-5. In the user_pass row, open the Function dropdown and select MD5 , WordPress stores passwords as MD5 hashes, so choosing this ensures your plain-text input gets encoded correctly before saving
+user_passrow, open the Function dropdown and select MD5.
+WordPress stores passwords as hashed values, so selecting MD5 here ensures your plain-text input gets encoded before saving.

-6. Clear the Value field and type your new password
+- Clear the Value field and type your new password.

-8. Go to your login page (yourdomain.com/wp-admin) and log in with the new password
+- Go to your login page (yourdomain.com/wp-admin) and log in with the new password.

-9. Once inside the dashboard, go to Users → Profile and update your password to something stronger using WordPress’s built-in form
+- Once inside the dashboard, go to Users > Profile and update your password to something stronger using WordPress’s built-in form.

 After you log in through the WordPress dashboard, WordPress automatically re-hashes the password using its own more secure algorithm.
-The MD5 step in phpMyAdmin is just a bridge to get the initial value into a format WordPress recognizes.
+The MD5 step in phpMyAdmin is just a bridge to get the initial value into a format WordPress recognizes during that first login.

 Add a New User Through functions.php

-This approach adds a brand-new administrator account using a PHP snippet in your theme’s functions file , no database access required.
+This approach adds a brand-new administrator account using a PHP snippet in your theme’s functions file, with no database access required.
 You’ll need to reach your theme files via FTP, your host’s File Manager in cPanel, or a plugin like WP File Manager.

 Open your active theme’s functions.php file (found in your theme’s root folder) and paste the following code at the very end: